WrappedUsername/jaseci-quick-start/README.md

 - Clone this repo into your new project folder!

-- Create this file: `training_data.json` in the root of your project,
+- Create this example file: `training_data.json` in the root of your project, (feel free to change this content to fit your business needs)

 ```json
 {